II: Reading Data & IPEDS

 • An .R script template

-• A set of numbered .R scripts (these are our lesson scripts)
+• A set of numbered .R scripts for our lessons

 • A data folder